Scarborn

 Scarborn (Kos) is a 2023 historical drama film directed by Paweł Maślona.
-It premiered at the Gdynia Film Festival on 18 September 2023 and received a theatrical release in Poland on 26 January 2024.
+It premiered at the Polish Film Festival on 18 September 2023 and received a theatrical release in Poland on 26 January 2024.

 Premise

 In 1794, Tadeusz Kościuszko, a veteran of the Continental Army in the American Revolutionary War, and his adjutant Jean Lapierre return to the Polish–Lithuanian Commonwealth to organize an uprising against the Russian Empire and Kingdom of Prussia.